-Local foster carers support group
+Local foster carers support groups

 Our foster carers are encouraged to attend their local support group along with their supervising social worker.
-These are held at local offices.
+These are held at local offices but currently virtual.
 A number of support groups are organised for foster carers providing expert speakers on matters of interest and an opportunity for foster carers to share and problem solve together.
-We do bi-monthly support groups for each office.
-In addition to this, newly approved foster carers can be supported by being 'linked up' with experienced foster carers as 'mentors'.
+We hold bi-monthly support groups for each office.
+In addition to this, newly approved foster carers can be supported by being 'linked up' with experienced foster carers as peer mentors.